history of this quote “Two souls dwell, alas! in my breast.” by Johann Wolfgang Von Goethe

 “Two souls dwell, alas! in my breast, And one is striving to forsake its brother.”

 This line is more than just a piece of dialogue.
-It is a profound summary of the duality of human nature.
+It represents a profound summary of the duality of human nature.
 It explores the tension that defines our lives.
 Let’s delve into the history and meaning behind this iconic quote.

 The Mind of a Master: Who Was Goethe?